Audace/audace.github.io/_posts/2016-02-19-A-Brief-Guide-To-The-Philly-Tech-Scene.md

 - [Penn Center for Innovation](http://www.pci.upenn.edu/): Penn’s one-stop-shop for commercialization and entrepreneurship.
 - [TechGirlz](http://www.techgirlz.org/): A 501(c)3 nonprofit dedicated to reducing — and, we hope, ultimately eliminating — the gender gap in technology occupations.
 We hold workshops and an annual entrepreneurial summer camp aimed at giving middle-school girls hands-on experience with different kinds of technology and enable them to interact with women who have carved out successful careers in technology fields.
 - [Start.Stay.Grow](http://startstaygrow.com/): a series of ongoing events that connect local students with businesses and entrepreneurs in Philly.
 This program will help bring students into the fold of Philly’s entrepreneurial and technology communities, helping them create valuable relationships, incubate business ideas and grow a regional footprint.
+- [weWorkInPhilly](http://www.weworkinphilly.com/): weWorkInPhilly is a community edited guide to the People, Companies, Groups, Projects, Products, and Resources that make up the creative, technology, and business community in Philadelphia.
+It was launched by Alex Hillman and Linus Graybill on July 6th, 2011.

 ### News